-Nadia Al Amri, Ahmed Al Shukaili and Ahmed Altoqi—three award winning Omani photographers—will display their work at Bahrain’s glossy new art fair, an official from the Bait Muzna Gallery said.
+Muscat: Nadia Al Amri, Ahmed Al Shukaili and Ahmed Altoqi – three award winning Omani photographers – will display their works at Bahrain’s glossy new art fair, an official from Bait Muzna Gallery said.

-The fair will take place between March 22 and 26 at the Bahrain International Exhibition and Convention Centre under royal patronage of Her Highness Princess Sabeeka bint Ibrahim Al Khalifa, wife of His Majesty the King of Bahrain and President of the Supreme Council for Women.
+The fair will take place between March 22 and 26 at the Bahrain International Exhibition & Convention Centre under royal patronage of Her Highness Sheikha bint Ibrahim Al Khalifa, wife of His Majesty the King of Bahrain and President of the Supreme Council for Women.

 “The three Omani photographers share a passionate love for Oman and the pristine, ever-changing light that dramatises its spectacular landscapes, the character expressed in the faces of people, the nation’s fascinating traditional culture, and its proud history on land and sea,” official added.

-Al Amri is particularly admired for images of haunting beauty and how she mirrors reality in ways that reveal inner meaning.
-She is presenting five conceptual pieces in the exhibition on the theme of women in surreal settings.
+Nadia Al Amri is particularly admired for images of haunting beauty and how she mirrors reality in ways that reveal inner meanings.
+She has five conceptual pieces in the exhibition on the theme of women in surrealistic settings.

-Altoqi describes himself as “the son of a beautiful land, of sweeping beaches, soaring mountain ranges, golden sand dune deserts, green valleys and sheltering palm trees... the son of a heritage spanning 3,000 years, of diverse history, heritage, life and folklore, faces full of tolerance, dignity and unlimited generosity.”
+Ahmed Altoqi describes himself as “the son of a beautiful land, of sweeping beaches, soaring mountain ranges, golden sand-dune deserts, green valleys and sheltering palm trees... the son of a heritage spanning three thousand years, of diverse history, heritage, life and folklore, faces full of tolerance, dignity and unlimited generosity.”

 Altoqi’s collection for ArtBAB includes four striking landscapes, an engaging portrait of a basket-maker at work, and an unforgettable image of a fisherman asleep amid his nets.

-From his magnificent collection of portraits, Al Shukaili has selected six pieces showing the weathered faces of old Omani men, etched with character, and emanating wisdom.
+From his magnificent collection of portraits, Ahmed Al Shukaili has selected six pieces showing the weathered faces of old Omani men, etched with character, emanating wisdom.

-The exhibition will also include a BAAB Pavilion exclusively for 30 Bahraini artists selected by an international jury; a Gallery Arena to host some 35 international and local galleries; an International Artists Pavilion; an art book shop; and an art merchandising and design section.
+The exhibition will include a BAAB Pavilion exclusive to 30 Bahraini artists selected by an international jury; a Gallery Arena to host some thirty-five international and local galleries; an International Artists Pavilion; an art book shop; and an art merchandising and design section.

 Bait Muzna’s initiative at ArtBAB will mark another milestone along the way.